martian17/ds-ts/README.md

 //Map(3) {{a:"a"} => 1, {b:"b"} => 1, {c:"c"} => 1} 'cab'
 //Map(2) {{c:"c"} => 2, {a:"a"} => 1, } 'cac'
 ```

+## Setting up the development environment
+All of my libraries are made with the minimum dependency principle in mind.
+That means, no fancy framework for testing, and build is done with bare minimum typescript.
+After all, there are so many complex settings that is required to get dev frameworks to get it working in your favor.
+Also it is trotzdem easier to write everything by yourself.
+I mean guck mal das Test Script an, they are together around 100 lines, and it is dirt clear what it is doing.